SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 rather than printing the string across two lines.

-If you need the special effects of a character in a raw string literal, match the number of pound signs you use in between the backslash with the number of pound signs you use to surround the string literal.
+If you need the special effects of a character in a raw string literal, match the number of number signs you use in between the backslash with the number of number signs you use to surround the string literal.
-For example, ``#"Line 1\#nLine 2"#`` prints across two lines because the pound signs are balanced.
+Both of the raw string literals in the example below print across two lines because the number signs are balanced.

-Similarly, ``###"Line 1\###nLine 2"###`` prints across two lines.
+.. testcode:: raw-string-literals
+   :compile: true

+   -> print(#"Line 1\#nLine 2"#)
+   </ Line 1
+   </ Line 2
+   -> print(###"Line 1\###nLine 2"###)
+   </ Line 1
+   </ Line 2

-Raw string literals can be multiline string literals too.
+Raw string literals can also be multiline string literals.
 You can use raw string literals to include the text ``"""`` in a multiline string, overriding the default behavior that ends the literal.
 For example:

 .. testcode:: raw-string-literals
-   :compile: true

    -> let threeMoreDoubleQuotationMarks = #"""
       Here are three more double quotes: """